WHO WE ARE

 STAFF and ASSOCIATES

 Megory Anderson founded the Sacred Dying Foundation in 1996.
 She is a theologian, educator, liturgist, and author of the books Sacred Dying: Creating Rituals for Embracing the End of Life and Attending the Dying.
 Megory has a rich personal history in religion and theology, formerly as an Anglican monastic in New York and then as a comparative religion scholar.
 She is well known internationally for her writings and extensive work in death and dying, especially at bedside vigil during the last hours.
 Megory is a vibrant presence as a speaker, celebrated for her ability to share her knowledge and skills: to connect with, educate, and train end-of-life caregivers and professionals from diverse medical, religious, and cultural backgrounds.
-Megory is an Adjunct and sometimes Professor at the University of San Francisco and University of California, Berkeley, and she serves on the Advisory Board of Spirituality & Health magazine.
+Megory received her PhD in Theology from Canterbury Christ Church, Canterbury, England, with work titled “Listening to the Dying: Towards an Anglican Theological Comprehension via Convergence with the Death Awareness Movement”.
 She is currently an Honorary Research Fellow at the University of Winchester in the UK, where they offer an MA program in Death, Religion and Culture.

 Chris Bennett – Program and Training Coordinator

 Chris Bennett serves as coordinator of programs and training for the Sacred Dying Foundation.
 Chris brings more than 15 years experience in training, consulting and curriculum development to her work at Sacred Dying, and is the author of two published career books.
 She believes passionately in facilitating a change in our society’s approach to the end of life.
 Together with Mary Matthiesen, Chris developed the Sacred Dying Vigil Program training materials and process, which was piloted in 2004.